marcoalopez/Jupyter4DICe/README.md

 - Open and [issue](https://github.com/marcoalopez/Jupyter4DICe/issues): This is a place to track bugs or requests for specific features on the notebooks.
 - Create a [pull request](https://github.com/marcoalopez/Jupyter4DICe/pulls): You modified, corrected or added a feature to one of the notebooks and send it for one of the developers to review it and add it to the main page.

+For a quick explanation see https://www.youtube.com/watch?v=R8OAwrcMlRw.
 Besides, if you want to contribute to the project, you might want to glimpse at the [code of conduct](https://github.com/marcoalopez/Jupyter4DICe/blob/main/CODE_OF_CONDUCT.md) (TLDR: be nice to others 😉).

 ### Is the DICe tool required to use the notebooks?